Ahh... that was hot.

 Though his current passion is climbing, Bill is also an experienced marathon runner and fundraiser who completed his first marathon in 1997 running for the Leukemia & Lymphoma Society's Team in Training (TNT) in Boston in the memory of a childhood friend who passed away from Leukemia, and his fifth in NYC in 2009, also for raising money for blood cancer research where he raised $15,000 in honor of 7 year old Emily Taylor of Hingham, a classmate of his son Carter who was diagnosed with Acute Lymphoblastic Leukemia in June, 2008, and has been off treatment for 6 years.

-Since running his first marathon, Bill has raised funds for several charities including IRSF (Rett Syndrome), LLS (The Leukemia & Lymphoma Society), Big Brothers Big Sisters of Massachusetts Bay, JDRF, Foundation Fighting Blindness, Autism Speaks, Asperger/Autism Network, & Alzheimer's Association, through his completion of marathons, and his participation in the annual IRSF Hockey game in Hingham, MA, and Cranberry Cup Hockey tournament in Nantucket, MA, and the 48 Peak Challenge in the White Mountains, NH, as part of the Alzheimer's Associations Longest Day.
+Since running his first marathon, Bill has raised funds for several charities including IRSF (Rett Syndrome), LLS (The Leukemia & Lymphoma Society), Big Brothers Big Sisters of Massachusetts Bay, JDRF, Foundation Fighting Blindness, Autism Speaks, Asperger/Autism Network, & Alzheimer's Association, through his completion of 5 marathons, and his participation in the annual IRSF Hockey game in Hingham, MA, the Cranberry Cup Hockey tournament in Nantucket, MA, and the 48 Peak Challenge in the White Mountains, NH, as part of the Alzheimer's Associations Longest Day.

 Though not directly affected by suicide in his life, Bill has long been interested in joining the Samaritans mission to alleviate emotional distress and reduce the incidence of suicide feelings and suicidal behavior.
 That interest is rooted in Bill's personal experiences, his concern for the well-being and health of others, and his inevitable interest in psychology, an avocation that has engendered in Bill a decided pursuit of knowledge in the areas of human emotions and behavior, personality psychology and disorders, and their relationship to mental illness and suicide.